School of Education, 1963 – 64, 1966-98

 In 1973, Tex became the Head of the Department of Vocational Education, where he attained the rank of professor and remained in that position until 1983.
 He was an advocate for combining the Vocational Education and Education Departments together into what is now known as the School of Education.
 From 1986-1993, Tex was the Director of Graduate Programs for the School of Occupational and Educational Studies and later the School of Education.
 He finished out his final years at CSU as a Professor in charge of Community College Administration and Teacher Education until his retirement in 1998, holding the position for 15 years.
 Tex was a leader in vocational teacher education, making significant contributions to the field across the state and the nation.
 He also served as National President of three different professional and honorary societies.

 Tex found that working with his many students was the most gratifying part of his time at CSU, especially when advising over 60 doctoral students and serving in the role of Director of Graduate Programs in the School of Education from 1986-1993.
 He is proud to be a part of his students’ success and still enjoys hearing from his former students about the differences they are making all over the world.
-In this spirit, the Anderson family is continuing their significant investment and commitment to educational access and success by establishing the Tex Anderson and Family Scholarship, which will support teacher licensure students beginning in 2013-2014.
+In this spirit, the Anderson family is continuing their significant investment and commitment to educational access and success through the Tex Anderson and Family Scholarship, which supports teacher licensure students.

-Since retiring, Tex has enjoyed spending time with his family and visiting his sons and their wives, grandsons and great-grandsons.
+Since retiring, Tex has enjoyed spending time with his family and visiting his sons and their wives, grandsons, and great-grandsons.
 He also enjoys traveling with his wife, Joyce.
 For their 50th anniversary, Tex and Joyce traveled throughout Europe.
 The highlight of the trip was meeting some of Joyce’s extended family in Northern Italy.
-He enjoys tending his garden and is currently planning a trip to Eastern Europe, where they will travel via riverboat next fall.
-He continues to manage the family farm and has been enjoying his season tickets to the Denver Center for Performing Arts and the Lincoln Center Showstopper Series.
+He enjoys tending his garden and planning a travel.
+He continues to manage the family farm and enjoys watching the performing arts.